Chemical, Biological, and Pharmaceutical Engineering

 CHE 230.
 Chemical Engineering Thermodynamics I. 3 credits, 3 contact hours (3;0;0).

-Prerequisites: CHEM 126, (or CHEM 122), MATH 112, PHYS 111.
+Prerequisites: CHEM 126, MATH 112, PHYS 111.
 Corequisite MATH 211 (or MATH 213).
 The Fundamentals of thermodynamics are applied to chemical engineering processes.
 Thermophysical properties and their engineering correlations are covered.
 Applications include chemical engineering and related fields such as environmental and biomedical engineering.

 CHE 230W.
 Chemical Engineering Thermodynamics I Workshop.
 0 credits, 1 contact hour (1;0;0).